sobolevn/git-secret/CONTRIBUTING.md

 The release process is defined in the `git`-hooks and `.travis.yml`.

-When creating a commit inside the `master` branch (it is usually a documentation and changelog update with the version bump inside `src/version.sh`) the hooks will trigger three events.
+When creating a commit inside the `master` branch (it is usually a documentation and changelog update with the version bump inside `src/version.sh`) the pre-commit and post-commit hooks will trigger three events.

-- the test suite will be run locally
+- `pre-commit`: run the test suite will be locally

-- new manuals will be created and added to the current commit with `make build-man` on `pre-commit` hook.
+- `pre-commit`: generate and update the manuals and add them to the current commit with `make build-man`

-- after the commit is successfully created it will also trigger `make build-gh-pages` target on `post-commit` hook, which will push new manuals to the [git-secret site][git-secret-site].
-And the new `git` tag will be automatically created if the version is changed:
+- `post-commit`: trigger `make build-gh-pages`, which will update and push manuals to the [git-secret site][git-secret-site].

+- `post-commit`: new `git` tag (such as v0.3.1) will be automatically created if the version is changed, using something like

 ```bash
 if [[ "$NEWEST_TAG" != "v${SCRIPT_VERSION}" ]]; then